mattblackstone/animated-sprite/README.md

 # Lightweight utility for animating sprite-sheets
 Intended for use in display ads and other very low file size applications where video can't be used.
 Play, pause, reverse and change playback speed dynamically.
-A key feature is frame blending for smoother playback of low framerate sequences.
-Works with simple spritesheets made up of image sequences (no JSON data).
+A key feature is frame blending for smoother playback of low frame-rate sequences.
+Works with simple sprite-sheets made up of image sequences (no JSON data).

 ## Compatibility
 This library is compatible with all modern browsers and IE10+